Emergency Eye Care Services at James Tracey Eye Care

 Following a concussion, your first step after seeing your regular physician is to undergo an eye exam.
 James Tracey Eye Care offers exams for people of all ages.
 If you or a loved one has recently suffered a concussion, we strongly urge you to schedule an eye exam with an optometrist.

-Dr. James Sinoway will perform a detailed visual evaluation, assessing skills such as focusing, eye teaming, and tracking depth perception, and eye health.
+James Sinoway O.D. will perform a detailed visual evaluation, assessing skills such as focusing, eye teaming, and tracking depth perception, and eye health.
 Furthermore, the optometrist will talk with you regarding your visual symptoms and the ways in which they are impacting your daily routine.
 You may be sent for additional testing with a vision therapist to further detail your visual problems and the degree to which they are interfering with your overall visual function.

 James Tracey Eye Care in Midtown has recruited the best practitioners and employees to bring you the finest in eye health resources.
 Our advanced technologies and methods provide the most advanced care to our patients.
 You can be sure that your vision is in good hands.